Wandalen/wTools/module/core/former_meta/plan.md

 ### Increments

 *   [✅] Increment 1: Propose API additions to `proc_macro_tools` via `task.md`
-    *   Detailed Plan Step 1: Draft the content for `module/alias/proc_macro_tools/task.md` using the "External Crate Change Proposal Structure".
-The content will specify the addition of `cased_ident_from_ident` and `GenericsRef` utilities.
-    *   Detailed Plan Step 2: Use `write_to_file` to create/update `module/alias/proc_macro_tools/task.md`.
-    *   Pre-Analysis: The `former_meta` crate currently has manual and repetitive logic for converting identifier cases and handling generic parameters.
-Generalizing this into `proc_macro_tools` will improve code reuse and maintainability.
-    *   Crucial Design Rules: [Traits: Encourage Modular Design], [Visibility: Keep Implementation Details Private]
-    *   Relevant Behavior Rules: N/A for this increment.
-    *   Verification Strategy: Confirm `task.md` is written successfully by analyzing the `write_to_file` tool output.
     *   Commit Message: "chore: Propose API additions to proc_macro_tools for former refactoring"

-*   [⚫] Increment 2: Implement Improved Refactoring (Enum Unit Variants in `former_meta`)
+*   [⏳] Increment 2: Implement Improved Refactoring (Enum Unit Variants in `former_meta`)
+    *   Detailed Plan Step 1: Read the content of `module/core/former_meta/src/derive_former/former_enum/unit_variant_handler.rs`.
-    *   Detailed Plan Step 1: Modify `former_meta/src/derive_former/former_enum/unit_variant_handler.rs` to use the (proposed) new utilities from `proc_macro_tools`.
+    *   Detailed Plan Step 2: Modify `unit_variant_handler.rs` to use the proposed `proc_macro_tools` utilities.
+This involves replacing manual identifier creation and generics quoting with calls to `cased_ident_from_ident` and `GenericsRef` methods.
+    *   Pre-Analysis: The current implementation is verbose.
+Using the new utilities will make it more concise and maintainable.
+    *   Crucial Design Rules: [Prioritize Reuse and Minimal Change], [Proc Macro: Development Workflow]
+    *   Relevant Behavior Rules: Rules 1a, 2a, 3a, 4a.
-    *   Verification Strategy: Execute `cargo check -p former_meta` and `cargo test -p former_meta`.
+    *   Verification Strategy: Execute `cargo check -p former_meta`.
+If it passes, execute `cargo test -p former_meta`.
     *   Commit Message: "refactor(former_meta): Improve unit variant handling using macro_tools"

 *   [⚫] Increment 3: Final Verification